Philly Restaurants for a Romantic Date Night

 Dinner under the lights on Osteria’s patio

 Osteria is welcoming from the moment you walk through the front door.
-From the dining room that has a view of the kitchen and the always-busy oven to the patio decorated with plants and white lights, this feels like a place where you can hang out for a while.
+The dining room has a view of the kitchen and the always-busy oven, and the patio decorated with plants and white lights feels like a place where you can hang out for a while.

 The ambiance is only surpassed by the food.
 Osteria is certainly one of the best Italian restaurants in the city.
 Their incredible bread (don’t skip the focaccia and baked ricotta) and pizza are highlights on a menu packed with delicious choices.
 The restaurant is also well-known for their rigatoni with chicken liver, the house-aged ribeye for two, and their decadent housemade gelati.